silverstripe/silverstripe-realme/README.md

 	'saml.SOAPClient.certificate' => 'mts_mutual_ssl_sp.cer', // File in certdir
 	'saml.SOAPClient.privatekey_pass' => 'password'
 );

+// Also need values for ITE and prod environments
 ```

 * Create metadata XML file for upload to Real Me Shared Workspace.
 The below sample is for ITE, with the following